emacs-exordium/exordium/README.md

 bde/groups/bsl
 ```

-Next you may want to set a few variables in your `init_local.el":
+Next you may want to set a few variables in your `init_local.el`:

 ```lisp
 (when (featurep 'init-rtags)